reflectometry/refl1d/doc/getting_started/install.rst

 	python master_builder.py

-This creates the redistributable installer refl1d-<version>.exe one level up in the directory tree.
+This creates the redistributable installer refl1d-<version>-win32.exe for Windows one level up in the directory tree.
+In addition, source archives in zip and tar.gz format are produced as well as text files listing the contents of the installer and the archives.